GHCFW/building_blocks_pico/AdditionalExercises.md

 Link to Wokwi simulator for the Reaction Game:  [Wokwi Simulator - Reaction Game ](https://wokwi.com/projects/423198616631390209)

 - Play the reaction game on Wokwi.
 - Can you try changing the victory song for both players?
-Pick another song from songs library and call that in-place of the existing tune (hint: look at lines 36 & 42 in main.py).
+Pick another song from songs library and call that in-place of the existing tunes (hint: look at lines 36 & 42 in main.py).
 - Add another LED and use that to start the game.

 ### Additional Learning Resources